oktavianabrahamlantang/paper_32/README.md

 We are developing a Convolutional Neural Network for predicting the spread of Cancer.
 Before using the code you need to download the data set and some necessary file directly from this link: https://www.kaggle.com/c/histopathologic-cancer-detection/data

-You also can find the details of work on this : predict_cancer_finalversion.pdf
+You also can find the details of work on this : https://github.com/oktavianabrahamlantang/paper_32/blob/master/predict_cancer_finalversion.pdf